cdl-geneseo/geneseo-dictionary/R/Roast-a-bone.md

 # Roast a bone

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Roast a bone

 Created by  Unknown User (gmm6), last modified on Nov 29, 2010

 (vb.)
 To smoke a marijuana cigarette.
 Usage is not specific to Geneseo.
 Similar definitions can be found in the Wiktionary.  &quot;You want to hang out and roast a bone?&quot;  Martinelli, N-R, 2010.